We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

 Include RSS Image in feeds

-When this option is off, WordPress replaces emoji characters with images.
-Images are not displayed in show notes in most podcast applications.
-With this option on emoji characters are included unmodified within the content:encoded field.
+Disabling this option means that WordPress will replace emoji characters with images, which might not be displayed in show notes in most podcast applications.

 Your podcast RSS feed:

-We’ve added your default podcast RSS feed at the top of this section for easy reference.
-This is the feed URL you will use when submitting your podcast to any platform.
+Your default podcast RSS feed is conveniently located here for easy reference.
+You will need this feed URL when submitting your podcast to any platform.

 Show the most recent

-Maximize the number of episodes while maintaining an optimal feed size.
-This option allows you to put a much larger number into the episodes/posts per feed setting while keeping the feed byte size down.
-Only the latest 10 episodes will have all of the blog post meta information.
-Eleven or older episodes will be trimmed down to the bare essential tags required for some services.
+This option maximizes the number of episodes that can be displayed while keeping your feed byte size optimal.
+With this option, you can set a higher number for the episodes/posts per feed setting, but only the latest 10 episodes will include all of the blog post meta information.
+Older episodes will be trimmed down to the bare essential tags required for some services.

 Set the language for your podcast.
-If you don’t find a particular language available in the list, we encourage you to help us translate PowerPress.
-More information can be found here. [https://create.blubrry.com/resources/powerpress/powerpress-language/translate-powerpress/]
+If you don’t see your preferred language in the list, you’re welcome to help us translate PowerPress.
+For more information, please visit Translate PowerPress.

 Specify your copyright information.